Back to Blog

 A blue Wisconsin state flag waving on a flagpole against a clear sky, with green tree branches partially framing the scene.
 The flag displays the state seal and the word “WISCONSIN” above the year “1848.”

 When you decide to form a new LLC in Wisconsin, there are certain things to be aware of to ensure you are meeting the requirements that are put in place by the state.
+Wisconsin allows both single-member LLCs (owned by one person or entity) and multi-member LLCs (owned by multiple people or entities), each with distinct tax and compliance considerations.
 You can follow a simple check list that will cover the important aspects to focus on.
 These steps will include:

 This guide will cover these steps in detail and provide tips on how to best complete them.
 When you form a new LLC, you can choose to either do this process on your own or you can hire a service such as Firstep, to handle all these steps for you.
+Professional help can ensure all formation paperwork is filed correctly.
 LLCs are one of the most popular business types due to their ease of starting, flexibility in making changes, and providing personal liability protection to the owners of the business.

 Step 1: Choosing a Business Name

 Before you are able to submit your articles of organization, you will need to choose a name for your LLC.
-The name will have to be unique and distinguishable enough from any other active business names that are currently registered with the state, and include a designator such as "LLC", "Limited liability company", "L.C.C.".
+The name will have to be unique and distinguishable enough from any other active business names that are currently registered with the state and include a designator such as “LLC”, “Limited liability company”, or “L.C.C.”.
+Wisconsin LLC naming rules require that your LLC name be distinguishable from the names of other business entities already registered with the Department of Financial Institutions, and simply changing a letter or adding punctuation does not make a name unique under Wisconsin law.
 For a business name to be considered taken, the business will need to be active and in good standing with the state.
 If a business has been administratively dissolved or has fallen out of good standing then that name will be considered available, as Wisconsin does not hold names for any reason.

-To know what names are available to choose, you can use Wisconsin's business search bar to go through potential names you are considering and see if they are currently in use or not.
-Even if the exact name is not being used, it's important to be aware that your LLCs name will need to be distinguishable enough from other business names.
+To know what names are available to choose, you can use Wisconsin’s business search bar to go through potential names you are considering and see if they are currently in use or not.
+The name must be distinguishable from other business entities, including LLCs, corporations, and other legal structures.
+Even if the exact name is not being used, it’s important to be aware that your LLC name will need to be distinguishable enough from other business names.
 Changing one letter or small changes like that will not make a name unique enough to be approved.
-Avoid using terms in your name that do not correlate to your business such as professional services like "bank", "law", or "insurance".
+Avoid using terms in your name that do not correlate to your business such as professional services like “bank”, “law”, or “insurance”.
 Businesses in professional industries will typically need approval and licenses prior to formation and being misleading in your name can lead to issues down the road.

 Step 2: Appoint a Registered Agent

 A registered agent is a required aspect that any LLC in Wisconsin will need to ensure they are meeting.
-Whoever you appoint as your business's registered agent, whether that be yourself, a trusted friend or family member, or you hire a registered agent service, they will need to meet 3 important requirements.
-They will need to be at least 18 years old, have a current address in the state of Wisconsin, and be available during regular business hours, Monday-Friday 9am-5pm.
+Whoever you appoint as your business’s registered agent whether that be yourself, a trusted friend or family member who is a Wisconsin resident, or a registered agent service like Firstep, they must have a physical address in the state.
+The registered agent must also be available during normal business hours, Monday-Friday 9am-5pm, to accept service of process and other legal documents on behalf of the LLC.

-This is so important because your registered agent will be responsible for receiving any service of process that is sent to your business, including any legal documents or notices your business needs to be aware of.
+This is so important because every Wisconsin LLC must designate a registered agent who is responsible for receiving legal documents, tax notices, and official correspondence sent to your business.
 Getting these documents in a timely manner helps to avoid any default judgements imposed on your business by courts, as these judgements are typically harsh on your business.

 If you choose to act as your own registered agent, be aware that your address will become public information as this will be listed on your business page by the state.
-If you would like to avoid this, then hiring a service or having someone else act as your registered agent will be your best choice.
+If you would like to avoid this, then hiring registered agent services or having someone else act as your registered agent will be your best choice.

 An individual is seated at a desk, drafting articles of organization on a laptop, surrounded by papers detailing the procedure and history of the formation process.
 The scene includes a series of notes and a browser open on the screen, showcasing various topics related to business organization.